EMRD95/modoboa-ldap-adds/README.md

 sudo ./run.py your.domain
 ```

-Create a A record in your DNS server that points your mail server to the domain it's associated to.
+Create a A record in your DNS server that points your email server to the domain it's associated to.

 Add a domain in modoboa, gather the DNS rules necessary and set them up in your DNS server.